thomknoe/INFO-5345/Lab 5/README.md

 - <mark> Works when the style-transfer model and camera/display resolutions match (380×285). </mark>
 - <mark> Fails when model or style reference files are missing or corrupted. </mark>
-- <mark> Usually fails due to CPU limits or mismatched input dimensions. </mark>
+- <mark> Fails due to CPU limits or mismatched input dimensions. </mark>
-- <mark> Can also fail from overheating and other perfomance based issues. </mark>
+- <mark> Can also fail from overheating and other perfomance-based issues. </mark>
 - <mark> Users would definitley be aware of low FPS and inconsistent visual styles. </mark>
-- <mark> Misclassifications are aseathic based.
+- <mark> Misclassifications are astheatic based.
 Do they match the style of the reference?. </mark>
 - <mark> Depending on how the user subjectively experiences the device, perhaps creating a narrative. </mark>
 - <mark> Optimize by downscaling outputs, reducing frame rates, or using lighter models. </mark>